aridjayarecipes/cutesrecipes.web.app/content/post/2319-recipe-of-award-winning-turkey-meatballs-with-pineapple-black-beans-cauliflower-and-sw.md

 1. Make ready 16 Turkey Meatballs (We like Foster Farms Home Style)
 1. Make ready 1 small diced Onion
 1. Make ready 1 (4.5 oz) canned, diced Green Chilies
-1. Take 16 oz Frozen Cauliflower (&amp;/or carrots, &amp;/or bell pepper)
+1. Take 16 oz Frozen Cauliflower (&/or carrots, &/or bell pepper)
 1. Get 1 can Diced Pineapple, drained (Reserve the juice for the sauce.
-I like this cut because it&#39;s an easy size for my kids to eat)
+I like this cut because it's an easy size for my kids to eat)
 1. Make ready 1 can Low Sodium Black Beans, rinsed
 1. Prepare 5 ish cups Brown Rice and Quinoa cooked according to their directions
 1. Make ready 4 tablespoons Corn Starch